 - Third-party reports – such as from the Environmental Working Group, Friends of the Earth, Worldwatch Institute, Fair Trade, Corporate Watch and many others.
 I will also check Consumer Reports for performance data and general information.

-As part of the initial research, I also look at how and where products are typically made.
-I examine the impact that manufacture of these products has on the local community and environment, the global environment, and the workers who make them.
+As part of the initial research, we also look at how and where products are typically made.
+We examine the impact that the manufacture of these products has on the local community and environment, the global environment, and the workers who make them.
 This is where things like B Corporation status come in, as well as Fair Trade.
-From there, I look for sustainable, eco-friendly alternatives to any problematic processes and raw materials used in the typical manufacture of the products.
-When I find a good alternative, I add that to a checklist for use later when I scrutinize individual products themselves.
+From there, we look for sustainable, eco-friendly alternatives to any problematic processes and raw materials used in the typical manufacture of the products.
+If /when we find a good alternative, we add that to a checklist for later use when scrutinizing individual products themselves.

 Why this process?

 Why all the laborious research?
 Why not just look for the first product that screams ‘I’m Green!’ and go with that?
 Well, because this method makes it much easier to spot greenwashing and spurious claims.
 Instead of getting wrapped up in hype over a so-called ‘green’ materials and processes that aren’t actually any greener than what they have replaced, we can focus instead on the companies and products that are legitimately eco-friendly or at least more environmentally sound, healthy, and sustainable than conventional products.

 This is also the point in the process where we contact manufacturers.
 Rather than taking marketing copy at face value, we ask questions about how they source their raw materials and the processes they use, start to finish, in making their products.
 And, if they’re lacking green certifications that are standard in their industry, we ask why.
 You can tell a lot by how (or if!) companies respond to such queries, and this all goes into my reckoning when deciding if a product makes the cut for the Leaf Score Directory.